 - The person conceived using donor gametes, and the donor of gametes, need to be protected from the consequences of having many siblings and offspring, respectively.
-Gamete donors are able to donate to up to 10 individuals in VIC, QLD and SA and 5 individuals in NSW (this includes the donor and any current or former partner of the donor).
+Gamete donors are able to donate to up to 10 individuals in VIC, 10 families in QLD and 5 families in NSW (this includes the donor and any current or former partner of the donor).

 Legal advice is compulsory in all surrogacy cases.
-The commissioning parent(s), the surrogate and their partner (if applicable) will be required to organise separate appointments to obtain independent legal advice.
-The commissioning parent(s) and the surrogate must obtain advice from separate legal advisors.
+The intended parent(s), the surrogate and their partner (if applicable) will be required to organise separate appointments to obtain independent legal advice.
+The intended parent(s) and the surrogate must obtain advice from separate legal advisors.

 Please consider the following:

 - In Australia, surrogacy must be altruistic; commercial surrogacy is illegal.